 “My Relationship is Like a Rollercoaster”

 I’m ready to jump into an engagement, but he’s been backing away.
-He just got a promotion two months ago, and for five months things have been different.
 Five months ago he was feeling me out for what I would say if he popped the question and he was not expecting my answer to be that I would say yes and that I was serious about him.
-When his promotion came along we have been unable to see each other as much (we live 50 minutes away) and his living situation does not allow for me to come visit him (no dogs overnight).
+When his promotion came along a couple months later, we have been unable to see each other as much (we live 50 minutes away) and his living situation does not allow for me to come visit him (no dogs overnight).

-Darlin’, this ship has sailed.
+This ship has sailed.
 The window is closed.
 The sun has set on whatever great day you once had together.
 It’s done.
 It’s over.
 It’s time to move on.
 This isn’t even a “rollercoaster” you’re on as that would require there to be some ups and it doesn’t sound like you’ve had many of those lately.
-No, this is just a dead end road leading to nothing but heartache.
+No, this is just a dead-end road leading to nothing but heartache.

 Your relationship began to change at the exact time you made clear you wanted a serious, longterm commitment.
 Don’t you see the connection there?
 Your boyfriend knows he isn’t the person to give you what you want to he backed off.
 And the five months since then have done nothing to bring you closer together again despite your repeated attempts to make your boyfriend commit.
 Take the hint here and MOA.
 If this were going to happen, it would have happened by now.
 The only thing your future holds with this guy is heartache if you continue to stay with him in the land of denial, so do yourself a huge favor and MOA before you get any more lovesick.